DependableSystemsLab/SolidiFI/README.md

 For more details about SolidiFI, please reference the paper  [How Effective are Smart Contract Analysis Tools?
 Evaluating Smart Contract Static Analysis Tools Using Bug Injection](https://github.com/DependableSystemsLab/SolidiFI)

+The experimental artifacts and the results of the paper are available [here](https://github.com/DependableSystemsLab/SolidiFI-benchmark)

 If you use SolidiFI, please cite this paper

  ```